hayleyarodgers/recipe-finder/README.md

 To achieve this our group used an API from Spoonacular, HTML, CSS and Javascript.

-During this project, we also used Bootstrap, Moment.js()
+During this project, we also used Bootstrap and Moment.js()

 # credits